Research

 Research Excellence Framework (2021)The School of Psychology conducts research under the structure of one research cluster entitled Behavioural Sciences.
 A key feature of our research programme is the leadership the School provides in multi-disciplinary collaborations that address key challenges in society.

-The School conducts fundamental and applied psychological research that has both a regional legacy in Northern Ireland and a global resonance, addressing important societal challenges.
-We achieve this through our five interlinked research themes: Development and Cognition; Health and Welfare; Brain and Behaviour; Trauma and Mental Health and Social Psychology.
+The School of Psychology researchers conduct fundamental and applied psychological research that has both a regional legacy in Northern Ireland and a global resonance, addressing important societal challenges.
+We achieve this through five interlinked research themes: Development and Cognition; Health and Welfare; Brain and Behaviour; Trauma and Mental Health and Social Psychology.

-- Our research is facilitated through the development of meaningful and long-term partnerships with non-academic organisations, and both international and interdisciplinary collaborations.
+- Our research is facilitated through the development of meaningful and long-term partnerships with organisations, nationally and internationally.

-- This strategy has enabled us to secure funding from a diverse range of sources, including UK central government bodies, local authorities, health and hospital authorities (e.g. Department of Health; PHA; NIHR), UKRI funders (e.g. AHRC; ESRC; and EPSRC; GCRF Newton), UK-based charities (e.g. Cancer Research UK; Forces in Mind; Leverhulme Trust; Nuffield Foundation; Royal British Legion; the Wellcome Trust; and the Templeton Foundation), EU government bodies (ERC; SEUPB), and UK industry (e.g. Aperture, IVA; Sensum).
+- Our research is funded from a diverse range of sources, including UK central government bodies, local authorities, health and hospital authorities (e.g. Department of Health; Public Health Agency; NIHR), UKRI funders (e.g. AHRC; ESRC; and EPSRC; GCRF Newton), UK-based charities (e.g. Cancer Research UK; Forces in Mind; Leverhulme Trust; Nuffield Foundation; Royal British Legion; the Wellcome Trust; and the Templeton Foundation), EU government bodies (ERC; SEUPB), and UK industry (e.g. Aperture, IVA; Sensum).

 - Our research is responsive to new and emerging challenges, for example understanding the challenges posted by social distancing during the Covid-19 pandemic and developing evidence-based guidelines for how to stay healthy during this time.